Terra-01/dev-portfolio-template/README.md

-# Minimalist Developer Portfolio Template
+# Terra's Developer Portfolio Template

 A clean, modern, and easily customizable developer portfolio built with Next.js and Tailwind CSS.
 This template is designed to be a "digital garden" where you can showcase your work, skills, and experience in a beautifully organized, single-page layout.
 The content is managed through simple markdown files, making updates and version control a breeze.